likhithm/CodingAssesment/README.md

   3. Create a .java file with the name "PlenaData".

-  4. Copy & paste the PlenaData.java code in the editor and enable the interactive mode (as we need to accept input from the keyboard).
+  4. Copy & paste the PlenaData.java code in an editor and save the file.

+  5. Go to the file location :-
+     - Compile the code : $javac PlenaData.java
+     - Run the code : $java PlenaData

-  5. You will be given the following options when you compile and run the code :-
+  6. You will be given the following options when you compile and run the code :-
       1. Enter a string
       2. Exit
       Enter 1 or 2:

-  6. Type "1" and press ENTER to input the string or 2 to EXIT.
+  7. Type "1" and press ENTER to input the string or 2 to EXIT.